Cronos Bolsters its Spinach® Infused Pre-roll Portfolio with CBG, CBC and CBN

 In Q1 2023 Spinach® ranked in the top-10 in all categories it participated in: Flower, Pre-rolls, Vapes and Edibles

-TORONTO, April 12, 2023 (GLOBE NEWSWIRE) -- Cronos Group Inc. (NASDAQ: CRON) (TSX: CRON) (“Cronos”), an innovative global cannabinoid company, is pleased to announce its expanded infused pre-roll offerings under the Spinach® brand.
+TORONTO, April 12, 2023 (GLOBE NEWSWIRE) -- Cronos Group Inc. CRON CRON ("Cronos"), an innovative global cannabinoid company, is pleased to announce its expanded infused pre-roll offerings under the Spinach® brand.

 Pre-rolls are one of the fastest-growing categories in the Canadian cannabis market.
 The category increased 38% year-over-year during the three months ended March 31, 2023, and infused pre-rolls accounted for approximately 24% of the dollar share in pre-rolls during the same period.
 Utilizing our success in the edibles category as a blueprint for other product formats, Cronos continues to elevate and differentiate the consumer experience by bringing a portfolio of infused pre-rolls to market utilizing our best-in-class, potent genetics, our flavor-forward and terpene-rich formulations and sought-after rare cannabinoids.